Mrthomas20121-Mods/ThermalExtra/README.md

-# Hostile Neural Compat
+# Thermal Extra
-Add Mob from other mods to Hostile Neural Networks
+Add new Augments and Other Stuff to Thermal Serie.